influxdata/telegraf/plugins/inputs/systemd_units/README.md

   ## automount, swap, timer, path, slice and scope
   # unittype = "service"

+  ## Collect also units not loaded by systemd, i.e. disabled or static units
+  ## Enabling this feature might introduce significant load when used with
+  ## unspecific patterns (such as '*') as systemd will need to load all
+  ## matching unit files.
+  # collect_disabled_units = false

   ## Collect detailed information for the units
   # details = false